david-fong/okiidoku/cpp/cpp-notes.md

 things I got wrong before which I couldn't understand based on gcc's error messages.

-- For defining global variables (not constants!) shared between cpp files, declare prefixed with `extern` in a hpp files, and then define it in one of the cpp files.
+- For defining global mutable variables (not constants!) shared between cpp files, declare prefixed with `extern` in a hpp files, and then define it in one of the cpp files.
 Functions always have external linkage.

 - `inline` means a name can have multiple _identical_ definitions.
 For defining _and defining_ global constants in headers with a single memory address, prefix the definition with `inline`.
 Same for functions in headers.